monkeymatt0/crypto_pay/README.md

 It is for testing basic web3 functionality, the blockchain which we will interact have 2 configuration:

 - DEVELOPMENT_BLOCKCHAIN -> Use Ganache to simulate it
-- PRODUCTION_BLOCKCHAIN -> With this one we can go on the mainnet or on testnet like Sepolia
+- PRODUCTION_BLOCKCHAIN -> With this one we can go on the mainnet or on a testnet like Sepolia

 The entire application is made of BE and FE (not started yet).